nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Note that for `find A /and B /or C /or D /and E` , the implicit bracketing considered is `find A /and [B /or [C /or [D /and E]]]`
+Further, the bracketing order is not dependent on `/and` or `/or` -- we treat them as the same.

 ## Deleting a customer : `delete`